Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Preliminaries and Problem Formulation

-Definition~\ref{def:differentialprivacy} shows that the randomized mechanism $M$ is $\epsilon$-differential private if for any pair of adjacent function sets, the probability density functions of their observations are similar.
-Intuitively, it is difficult for an adversary to distinguish between two adjacent function sets merely by observations if the corresponding mechanism $M$ is $\epsilon$-differential private.
-Furthermore, under the same parameters in Definition~\ref{def:differentialprivacy}, given a $\delta>0$, the randomized mechanism $M$ keeps $(\epsilon,\delta)$-differential privacy if
+Definition~\ref{def:differentialprivacy} shows that the randomized mechanism $\mathbb{M}$ is $\epsilon$-differential private if for any pair of adjacent function sets, the probability density functions of their observations are similar.
+Intuitively, it is difficult for an adversary to distinguish between two adjacent function sets merely by observations if the corresponding mechanism $\mathbb{M}$ is $\epsilon$-differential private.
+It is worth noting, as pointed out in~\cite{ding2021differentially,huang2024differential}, that achieving both accurate convergence and strict $\epsilon$-differential privacy (see Definition~\ref{def:differentialprivacy}) simultaneously for Problem~\eqref{P1} is impossible.
+Intuitively, privacy is guaranteed when the perturbation (noise) is large enough, and more details can be found in~\cite[Proposition~1]{ding2021differentially} and~\cite[Theorem~1]{huang2024differential}.
+Therefore, in this paper, we are more concerned about the trade-off between privacy and accuracy.

-It can be seen that condition~\eqref{eq:weakdp} is weaker than condition~\eqref{eq:dp}, which means the considered definition of $\epsilon$-differential privacy is stricter than the definition of $(\epsilon,\delta)$-differential privacy used in the recent works~\cite{wang2022quantization,agarwal2018cpsgd}.